 Late at night, many guests have reported hearing Lizzie cackle at the top of the stairs, very near the room where Abby was murdered.
 But Lizzie’s is not the only spirit haunting the home.
 Many hear footsteps upstairs walking from room to room, hearing voices, seeing shadow figures and some have been physically attacked.
 A staff member who stayed there one night felt she was not welcome and woke the next morning to the rocking chair facing her bed like someone watched her sleep.

-There are the spirits of three children, Irene, Henry and Sally, haunting the third floor and many who stay at the bed have experienced childlike activity.
+There are the spirits of three children, Irene, Henry and Sally, haunt the third floor and many who stay at the bed and breakfast have experienced childlike activity.
 Who are these three children?
-In the 1840’s the land was a pear orchard that was owned by the people adjacent to the property.
+Back in the 1840’s, the land was a pear orchard that was owned by the people adjacent to Lizzie’s property.
 There was also a well on the property.
 The wife of property owner was suffering from post-partum depression and she brought her three children, 2 toddlers and one baby to the well and dropped them in.
 Afterward, she went home and slit her throat with her husband’s straight edge razor.

 Both Abby and Andrew are said to walk the grounds and the maid Bridget Sullivan screams for help in the darkest hour of the night.
 The basement is said to be home to one or more evil entities, but no quests are willing to venture down there.
 But, you’re welcome to make a reservation and investigate yourself.